Hospice Eligibility for Patients With End-Stage COPD and Other Forms of Lung Disease

 - Have experienced repeated ED visits (one or more each quarter) due to infection or episodes of respiratory failure

-- Have endured repeated hospitalizations (one or more each quarter) and no longer wish to be admitted
+- Have endured a hospitalization (one or more each quarter) and no longer wish to be admitted

 VITAS counsels patients and their families about their goals and alternative ways to manage symptoms to prevent unwanted hospitalization and intubation.

-Dyspnea and the anxiety it causes are two of the most distressing symptoms that patients experience.
-These can often be treated using a combination of clinical therapies and the individual, 24-hour support that hospice offers.
+Dyspnea and the anxiety associated with it are two of the most distressing symptoms that lung disease patients experience.
+These can often be treated using a combination of clinical therapies, both pharmacologic and non-pharmacologic, as well as the individual, 24-hour support that hospice offers.
 The VITAS plan of care for end-stage lung disease includes:

 - Comprehensive evaluation by all members of the interdisciplinary team